 - Navigate to the My Apps page and click ‘Create a New App’.
 The Create New App dialog displays.

 The configuration page for your newly created application comprises a number of sections.
-Let’s explore those in the sections below.
+Let’s explore those below.

-The App Settings section includes all the field values you specified when you first created your application, along with additional fields that let you enter a Support Email address and Support Phone Number, as well as a Site URL for your company website.
+The App Settings section includes the App Name you specified when you first created your application, along with a space to upload a logo for your application if you want.

-- Client ID - Generated automatically when you create a new application.
-The Client ID is a publicly exposed string that is used by the Procore API to identify your application, and is also used to build authorization URLs that are presented to your users.
+- Client ID - a publicly exposed string used by the Procore API to identify your application, and to build authorization URLs that are presented to your users.

-- Client Secret - Generated automatically when you create a new application.
-The Client Secret is used to authenticate the identity of your application to the Procore API when your application requests to access a user's Procore account, and must be kept private between the application and the API.
+- Client Secret - used to authenticate the identity of your application to the Procore API when your application requests access to a user's Procore account on their bahelf.
+The Client Secret must be kept private between the application and the API.

 The Sandbox Account section is where you generate a development sandbox that you can use to build and test your application.
 Development sandboxes come pre-seeded with test data at the company and project levels.
-We go into greater detail on the sandbox generation process in the next lesson module.
+See Sandbox Environments for additional detail on the sandbox generation process.